Neighborhood Prosperity Initiative & Main Street Network

-Nine Network Districts
+Eight Network Districts

-In 2009, three districts were selected to participate in the Portland Main Street program through a competitive application process.
+In 2009, districts were selected to participate in the Portland Main Street program through a competitive application process.
 Two years later the NPI districts were created, with a focus on areas located in priority neighborhoods (outside URAs), experiencing lagging commercial investments, with a higher than citywide poverty rate, and a higher concentration of minority-owned or neighborhood serving businesses.

 View a map of the entire network >

 Download a PDF of the information on this page >